Predicting Motivations of Actions by Leveraging Text: Experiments

-We show a few samples of successes and failures for our approach in Fig.\ref{fig:qual-us} and the baseline in Fig.\ref{fig:qual-baseline}.
-We hypothesize that our model often produces more sensible failures because it leverages some of the common knowledge available in written language.
-For example, our framework incorrectly predicts that the woman is performing an action because she wants to eat, but this is reasonable because she is in the kitchen.
-However, the baseline can fail in unusual ways: for a woman sitting in a living room while reading, it predicts she wants to eat!
+To evaluate the impact of the language model, we also experimented with using an alternative language model trained on text from Wikipedia instead of the web.
+Here, the language model is estimated with much less data.
+Interestingly, using the Wikipedia language model performs slightly worse at predicting motivations (by one point), suggesting that a) leveraging more unlabeled text may help, and b) better language models can help computer vision tasks.
+We believe that advances in natural language processing can help computer vision systems recognize concepts, especially higher-level concepts such as motivations.

-Since our method attempts to reason about many visual concepts, it can infer a rich understanding of images, such as predicting the action, object of interaction, and scene simultaneously with the motivation.
-Fig.\ref{fig:qual-us} suggests our system does a reasonable job at this joint inference.
-The language model in this case is acting as a type of contextual model \cite{patel2013language,Thu13}.
-As our goal in this paper is to explore human motivations in images, we did not evaluate these other visual concepts quantitatively.
-Nonetheless, our results hint that language models might be a powerful contextual feature for computer vision.
+We show a few examples of successes and failures for our approach in Fig.\ref{fig:qual-us}.
+We hypothesize that our model often produces more sensible failures because it leverages some of the knowledge available in unlabeled text.